PipeWire/wireplumber/docs/rst/lua_api/lua_core_api.rst

 For some functionality, though, the following static functions are exposed.

+.. function:: Core.get_properties()

+   Binds :c:func:`wp_core_get_properties`

+   Returns a table with the properties of the core.
+These are the same properties that appear on WirePlumber's *client* object in the PipeWire global registry.

+   :returns: the properties of the core
+   :rtype: table

 .. function:: Core.get_info()

    Returns a table with information about the core.
 The table contains